SpareCores/sc-www/src/assets/articles/hetzner-new-cx-servers.md

     src="/assets/images/blog/hcloud-cx-memory-bandwidth.webp"/>
 </div>

-And CX22 is the winner again when looking at the speed of various OpenSSL hash functions and block ciphers:
+And CX22 is the winner again when it comes to the speed of various OpenSSL hash functions and block ciphers:

 <div class="text-center m-2.5 mt-8 mb-6">